 - You own a company or business – this scheme is for residents only

 - You live in a commercial property or in a shopping precinct

-The number of permits available for each household has been limited to provide fair and equitable options for all motorists which helps share the limited number of parking spaces among residents, visitors and tradesmen while still providing preferential parking for residents.
+The number of permits available for each eligible household has been limited to provide fair and equitable options for all drivers.
+This helps share the limited number of parking spaces among residents, visitors and tradesmen while still providing preferential parking for residents.

 The available number of residential parking permits are limited to:

 |Dwellings per Lot||Maximum Number of Permits|

 Where a Residential Parking Permit can be Used